Skip to main content

 Beyond incentives, the assurance of confidentiality is paramount.
 As established under the ADA, any medical information collected from employees must be maintained in separate medical files and treated as confidential medical records.
 This information cannot be shared with managers or supervisors to be used in employment decisions.
 GINA extends similar, even stricter, confidentiality protections to genetic information, including family medical history.

 Furthermore, the entire wellness initiative must be “reasonably designed to promote health or prevent disease.”
 This standard requires that the program has a reasonable chance of improving the health of, or preventing disease in, participating employees.
 It cannot be a subterfuge for discrimination or for shifting healthcare costs to employees based on their health status.
-A program that consists solely of a without providing any follow-up information or advice would likely not meet this standard.
+A program that consists solely of a health risk assessment without providing any follow-up information or advice would likely not meet this standard.

 Wellness Program Incentive Framework